pdjr-signalk/pdjr-skplugin-meta-injector/README.md

-Subsequently, if the configuration file includes a 'fifo' property specifying a file name, then the plugin begins listening on the specified path for JSON encoded *metadata* arrays which may supplied by a peer process.
+Subsequently, if the configuration file includes a 'fifo' property specifying a file name, then the plugin begins listening on the specified FIFO path for JSON encoded *metadata* arrays which may supplied by a peer process.

+The data received over FIFO is subject to very little validation, so take care if you choose to use this feature.

 ## Author